raheemak/c-1/README.md

     integers entered, displays elements, and manipulates elements through specific functions.

 Lab 8

-    Calcultor that asks user for current date and birth date and calculates age.
+    - Calcultor that asks user for current date and birth date and calculates age.
-    Checks to see if dates entered are valid.
+    - Checks to see if dates entered are valid.

 Lab 7

-    program to simulate calculator:
+    - Program to simulate calculator: can perform multiplication, division, subtraction and addition
-    can perform multiplication, division, subtraction and addition performs as many calculations as user wants
+    - Performs as many calculations as user wants

 Lab 6